 Meanwhile, as regards the visual dimension, in the video we see the bright lights of the city at night, which the camera as it were grasps for so avidly that they nearly become swatches of abstract intense color – when it is not engaged in panning rapidly back and forth, registering them then as even more abstract horizontal blurs, as they are likely to appear when one spins one’s head quickly around, seeking on all sides something to hold on to without finding it at all; a nearly delirious state in which concern in the face of a future that’s rushing straight at one threatens to overwhelm the present and one’s presence of mind altogether.

 At a certain point something like a calm after this vertiginous tempest begins to shimmer through (it gains ascendancy, it seems to me, from approximately the 2:54 mark onwards) and the piece concludes musically on a note of composure, visually with a blurred registration of a pair of what could perhaps be traffic signals, which turn green just as the video ends.

-That idea constituted the crux of Nietzsche’s insight (which I’ve done no more than summarize) into the nature of the human will, as expressed in the section entitled “Von der Erlösung” in the second part of Also sprach Zarathustra.
+That idea constituted the crux of Nietzsche’s insight which I’ve done no more than summarize here) into the nature of the human will, as he expressed it in the section entitled “Von der Erlösung” in the second part of Also sprach Zarathustra.
 There we are told: “Nicht zurück kann der Wille wollen; dass er die Zeit nicht brechen kann und der Zeit Begierde, – das ist des Willens einsamste Trübsal” – and from that destitute state, readers can infer, it may well seek to distract itself by means of arbitrary acts of violence.